neilo40/indigo_troubleshooting/README.md

 ## PSU voltage levels

 This is quite tricky to do given the enclosed nature of the machine.
+But the Field Service Handbook[^4] suggests to use the drive sled power connectors.

- * drive sled connectors have all voltages?
+With pin 1 at the bottom right hand side as we look at it, 12v is pin 1, 5v is pin2 and GND are pins 6 and 7 (top right hand side).
+See the diagram in the linked pdf.

- * backplane connector (pinout?)
+Load is important.
+My 12v was reading 2.7v with no CPU main board installed.
+5v was reading exactly 5v.
+With the main and video boards installed to provide some load, the 12v rail was reading 12.2v

 ## Tantalum Capacitors
 Tantalum capacitors are Yellow, square(ish), and have a red/orange stripe on one end.
 When these fail, they cause a short